mike2vandy/squirrel_piRNA/README.md

 splitIntersect.py <piTEintersect.out>

-for i in TEfamilyIntersects; do piZscrore.py $i; done
+for i in TEfamilyIntersects; do piZscrore.py $i; done >> <Zscore.out>

 # Individual script descriptions

 ## normPi.py
-This script will read in a small RNA BED file,
-normalize piRNA count data as parts per million (ppm),
+This script will read in a small RNA BED file, normalize piRNA count data as parts per million (ppm),
-record how many locations a piRNA mapped to, and create
-a 2nd bed file with the ppm and map count information on each line.
+record how many locations a piRNA mapped to, and create a 2nd bed file with the ppm and map count information on each line.
-This script is used prior to calculating Zscores.

 Usage:
 `normPi.py <input.bed> > <output.bed2>`

 ## splitIntersect.py
-After intersecting mapped small RNAs and TE annotatios, I use this script to
+After intersecting mapped small RNAs and TE annotatios, I use this script to split the intersect file
-split the intersect file into individual TE family files.
+into individual TE family files.

 Usage:
 `splitIntersect.py <intersectBed.out>`